Skip to Content

 Lack of Mammary Glands

-• No milk ducts or structures.
+• No milk ducts or secretory cells exist in their body structure

 Absence of Milk Production